 Millicent has spent over a decade working on increasing citizens’ engagement with policy making and bringing people into democratic processes.
 Before joining DemSoc in 2015 she had worked for the Scottish Government, Scottish Civic Forum, European Parliament, the Association for Citizenship Teaching (England) and the Financial Times.
 In 2015 she also stood for the UK Parliament herself.
 “I want to change the way politics is done.
 I want to enable and inspire more people to engage in decision-making and I want to see a parliament that’s more representative of the people.
 I believe in working together for a fairer society.”

 Kelly joined Demsoc in March 2015 as a Democratic Engagement Officer.
-Prior to joining Demsoc, Kelly completed a two-year term as President at the University of Sussex Students’ Union, where projects included developing structures for democratic participation, governance and community engagement.
+Previously they were President at the University of Sussex Students’ Union for a 2 year term, where their work included developing structures for democratic participation, governance and community engagement.
 They have also managed an international education centre, assisted on public sector projects and worked as an events co-ordinator, in addition to several years of voluntary experience working on social justice and equality issues.
 They hold a BA (Hons) in Anthropology & Development Studies from the University of Sussex and are currently completing a part-time MSc in Education at the University of Edinburgh.

 Niamh joined Demsoc as a Democratic Engagement intern in 2015.
 She supports our Scottish based projects from our Edinburgh Office.
 Prior to joining Demsoc staff, she worked for the Scottish Parliament in a political communications role for Patrick Harvie MSP.
 Niamh studied Law and Politics at the University of Glasgow and specifically focused on public law, the EU and democracy studies.
 Niamh has a keen interest in Europe and previously worked with the European Youth Parliament on engagement and outreach programmes.